Progress your product development ideas through access tocutting-edge science and technology equipment and knowledge.

 Cumbrian SMEs from any ERDF eligible sector who need access to technical expertise, equipment and facilities to support the development and prototyping of new products and processes.

 The building is host to £7M of analytical equipment, offering particular strengths in the fields of chemical and materials characterisation and analytical techniques.
+These include:

 We also have particular expertise through our research centre Energy Lancaster.
 Within the laboratories of Lancaster University, there are profound battery testing services, not only to help your business identify the best solution for their “duty cycles” e.g. number of charges/discharges per day, and at what rate, but also to further optimise the operational strategies of a chosen system towards best performance and lifetime.